Boris Jordan: Nicholas Jordan

 Jordan's brother, Nicholas Jordan, has an extensive career in Russia related entities and finance.
 He is fluent in Russian and English.
 In 1982, he graduated from Boston University with a bachelor's degree majoring in political science and embarked upon a career in finance.

 At Deutsche Bank, he was Alfred Koch's banker when Koch was with Gazprom-Media.
-Nichols Jordan supported his brother during the privatization of Russia.
-After he co-headed Russian investment at Deutsche Bank spearheading the financial backing of the Kremlin's aims for financing the Gazprom expansion into petroleum, he went to Lehman to re enter the Russian markets in March 2007.
+Nicholas Jordan supported his brother during the privatization of Russia.
+He worked at Deutsche Bank for 10 years and united the teams at Deutsche Bank with the Ilya Sherbovich and Boris Fyodorov associated United Financial Group (UFG) («Объединенной финансовой группы» (ОФГ))), which was sold to Deutsche Bank in 2005, according to Charles Ryan who was the CEO of Deutsche Bank Group in Russia and was a co-founder with Boris Fyodorov of UFG.
+After Nicholas Jordan co-headed Russian investment at Deutsche Bank spearheading the financial backing of the Kremlin's aims for financing the Gazprom expansion into petroleum, he went to Lehman to re enter the Russian markets in March 2007.
 He received nearly $7 million to re establish the Lehman Brothers Holdings' Moscow office in 2007 as head of its Russia operations.

-In 2015, he left the UBS Group to join Goldman Sachs as the co-CEO of Goldman Russia.
+In 2015, he left the UBS Group after 3 years to join Goldman Sachs as the co-CEO of Goldman Russia.
 In September 2015, he joined Oleg Boyko's Finstar as CEO.
 From March until October 2018, he was at Big Un Limited.

 In January 2019, he joined the boards of Oleg Deripaska's En+ Group and his Rusal.